apache/nuttx/configs/samd20-xplained/README.txt

          CONFIG_MMCSD=y                    : Enable MMC/SD support
          CONFIG_MMCSD_NSLOTS=1             : Only one MMC/SD card slot
-         CONFIG_MMCSD_MULTIBLOCK_DISABLE=n : Should not need to disable multi-block transfers CONFIG_MMCSD_HAVECARDDETECT=y     : I/O1 module as a card detect GPIO CONFIG_MMCSD_SPI=y                : Use the SPI interface to the MMC/SD card CONFIG_MMCSD_SPICLOCK=20000000    : This is a guess for the optimal MMC/SD frequency
+         CONFIG_MMCSD_MULTIBLOCK_DISABLE=n : Should not need to disable multi-block transfers CONFIG_MMCSD_MMCSUPPORT=n         : May interfere with some SD cards CONFIG_MMCSD_HAVECARDDETECT=y     : I/O1 module as a card detect GPIO CONFIG_MMCSD_SPI=y                : Use the SPI interface to the MMC/SD card CONFIG_MMCSD_SPICLOCK=20000000    : This is a guess for the optimal MMC/SD frequency